akyghodake7769/python_question_sets_problem_statements/AWS_WIN_01_M/AWS_WIN_01_M/problem_statement.md

 ## Task Objectives

-Perform the following actions in the AWS cloud and guest OS environment:
+Perform the following actions on this local Windows Virtual Machine:

 ### 1. Local Environment Verification